 - You can add or remove properties by clicking Edit properties to switch back to the property editor.

 - If you want to update the name or data type of a defined property, ensure that the associated field is blank before you click Edit properties.
 (In the property editor, properties with defined values are grayed out and cannot be changed.)

 You can complete your flow in the usual way by adding actions, additional Log nodes, or other toolbox utilities that you need.
 When the flow is triggered, you can view the logs to check the information that’s recorded.

 Viewing your custom messages and fields in the logs

-If you expand the log entry for the custom message, you’ll see the custom fields that you defined and their generated values.
+If you expand the log entry for the custom message by clicking the arrow to the left of the event time, you’ll see additional metadata about the event, including the custom fields that you defined and their generated values.
 Notice that these fields are prefixed with the text

-user_ to differentiate them from the standard fields, and appended with
+user_ to differentiate them from the standard fields (for example,

 For more information about monitoring and managing messages in the log viewer, see Viewing App Connect logs in the log viewer.

 If you’ve configured an IBM Log Analysis with LogDNA instance to receive service logs from App Connect, custom messages from your Log nodes will also be forwarded to this instance.
 You’ll need to directly access your IBM Log Analysis with LogDNA instance in IBM Cloud to see the log entries in the web UI.
 Here’s an example of what the custom message from the preceding image looks like in the IBM Log Analysis with LogDNA web UI.
 The view is filtered to show only the log entries for our specific flow.